FAQs and Information

 -I got a free quote, now what happens?

 Once you've had a site visit and received a quote, the next step is to return your signed quote with the deposit listed on the quote.
 This is usually for half of the total quoted amount.
 Electronically signed or physically signed is fine.
 Once your deposit is received, that secures your place in line for installation.
-Typically installation does not happen for a month or two after deposit depending on how many installation jobs are in front of you.
+Typically installation does not happen for two to three months after deposit depending on how many installation jobs are in front of you.
+As your install date nears, we will reach out and schedule a time that works for you to have your installation begin.
+Our office is not fully staffed so the best way to stay in touch is through email.
+Make sure that we have a good email address for you.

 Apart from deciding which heat pump system you want for your home, there are some options you can add on.
 Below is a list of some of the additional choices.